Miscellaneous

 Instead, sea serpents are more often the subject of distant sightings of serpent-plausible shapes on the water's surface, namely in the form of a long, proportionally skinny neck and reptilian head sticking out, with potential humps behind.

-A drawn image of a sea serpent, one of the great mythical sea creatures.
+A drawn image of a sea serpent, one of the largest mythical sea creatures.

 From a mythological standpoint, they are extremely popular, most famously in the form of Jörmungandr, Thor's serpent nemesis.
 The love child of Thor's brother Loki and the Jotun woman Angerboda, Jörmungandr was said to be long enough to encircle the globe.